Native River

-Native River (foaled 4 May 2010) is an Irish-bred, British-trained, Thoroughbred racehorse who races under National Hunt rules.
-He is a specialist long-distance steeplechaser known for his front-running style and apparently inexhaustible stamina.
-He won three minor hurdle races but began to show better form in the 2015/16 when taking the Worcester Novices' Chase and the Mildmay Novices' Chase.
+Native River (foaled 4 May 2010) is an Irish-bred, British-trained, retired Thoroughbred racehorse who raced under National Hunt rules.
+He was a specialist long-distance steeplechaser known for his front-running style and apparently inexhaustible stamina.
+He won three minor hurdle races in the 2014/15 season and started his chasing career in the 2015/16 season, winning the Worcester Novices' Chase and the Mildmay Novices' Chase.
 He emerged as a top-class steeplechaser in the following season when he won the Hennessy Gold Cup, Welsh Grand National and Denman Chase as well as finishing third in the Cheltenham Gold Cup.
-In the spring of 2018 he won a second Denman Chase before recording his biggest win in the 2018 Cheltenham Gold Cup.
+In the 2017/18 season he won a second Denman Chase before recording his biggest win in the 2018 Cheltenham Gold Cup.
+In the 2019/20 season he won the Many Clouds Chase and achieved a record third win in the Denman Chase.
+His last win came in the Cotswold Chase in February 2021 and he was retired after a disappointing run in the 2021 Welsh Grand National.
+He is the most recent British-trained Cheltenham Gold Cup winner.

 Background

 Native River is a chestnut gelding, with a white blaze and four white socks bred in Ireland by Fred Mackey.
 As a foal he was consigned to the Tattersalls Ireland National Hunt sale in November 2010 and was bought for €6,000 by John Dineen.

 He was sired by Indian River, a top-class jumper in his native France, where his wins included the Prix du Président de la République.
 As a breeding stallion, the most notable of his other offspring has been the Hennessy Gold Cup winner Madison du Berlais.
-Native River's dam, Native Mo was an unraced daughter of Be My Native.
+Native River's dam, Native Mo, was an unraced daughter of Be My Native.
 As a descendant of the Irish broodmare Rose Cygnet (foaled 1927) she was distantly related to Milady Rose (Irish 1,000 Guineas), Dragonara Palace (Richmond Stakes) and Brondesbury (Norfolk Stakes).